 Hang on, hot desking is supposed to be what we shouldn’t do in a time of COVID...— Brett Gray (@bcgray) October 10, 2020

-Employees like Steph [@efffyy] are anxious enough about going back to work, but hot desking just exacerbates it:
+Employees like Steph [@efffyy] are anxious enough about going back to work, and hot desking anxiety doesn't help:

 As much as I want things to get back to normal and as much as I am bored to tears, I’ve gotten used to it so much.
 I have a massive ball of anxiety in my stomach about travelling to work and being back in an office where they have now introduced hot desking.— steph🍃 (@efffyy) June 22, 2020

 Lauren [@beyondbrandable] shares how unsettling hot desking can be, tweeting,

 Hot desking is really hard - while remote work has lots of challenges, it’s easier for me to know where I’m headed for the day.
 No designated space means it’s hard to ever get settled & do deep work.
 Also, I like my photos & trinkets- they ease anxiety in stressful moments!— Lauren Barrett (@beyondbrandable) September 17, 2020

 Hot desking anxiety has been compounded by months spent working in the relative comfort and security of home offices.

 Establishing good hot desking protocols can go a long way to alleviate hot desking anxiety and help employees feel valued and safe.

 The Centers for Disease Control (CDC) provides guidelines for businesses to reduce the risk of exposure to COVID-19.